top of page

 A client made this joke and I still get a giggle out of it.

-If I believe Gluten is bad (I don’t), I am not going to be stressing you to “get off gluten” when you don’t have an intolerance to it.
+If I thought gluten was bad (I don’t), I’m not going to pressure you off it when you don’t have an intolerance.

-Is it even in my scope of practice?
-LOL
+And hey, is it even in my scope of practice?
+LOL.

 Comments